 The Aboriginal and Torres Strait Islander Child Placement Principle has five core elements to ensure children do not experience a sense of lost cultural identity or detachment from family and community.

-Its designed to safeguard the rights of Aboriginal and Torres Strait Islander children within the child protection system and recognise the importance of connections to family, community, culture and Country.
+It's designed to safeguard the rights of Aboriginal and Torres Strait Islander children within the child protection system and recognise the importance of connections to family, community, culture and Country.

 Your local FPP service is: